Skelmis/Template-Website/README.md

 ##### Optional
 *These are optional feature flags to provide*

+- `SITE_NAME`: The name of the site to use in navbar, admin panel etc. Defaults to `Template Website`
 - `DEBUG`: If set to a truthy value, dump tracebacks etc on error.
 Defaults to `false`
 - `ALLOW_REGISTRATION`: Whether to let user's self sign up for accounts on the platform.
 Defaults to `true`.
 If you want to disable this, set it to `false`.
 - `DISABLE_HIBP`: If set to a truthy value, bypass the Have I Been Pwned checks on passwords.
 Defaults to `false`.
 - `MAKE_FIRST_USER_ADMIN`: If truthy, makes the first user created admin.
 Just simplifies things.
 Defaults to `true`
+- `REQUIRE_MFA`: If truthy, enforce the usage of Multi-Factor Authentication (MFA) within auth flows.
+N.b due to platform limitations it won't be enforced if users only ever sign in via the admin portal.
+Defaults to `false`

 #### Deployment Hardening